Adiii2020/nvm/README.md

 # nvm
-A advanced Discord music bot
+This is just a skidded discord music bot skidded version of fuego